5 ways Sharesight helps NZ investors at tax time

 Because Sharesight was built with Kiwi investors in mind from the very start, it’s an essential tool for NZ investors.
 This is especially true at tax time, when Sharesight’s comprehensive tax reports (built according to IRD rules) save investors time, money... and surprises.

 Read on to learn about the 5 ways Sharesight can help you this tax season.

 With all your dividends automatically captured and in one place, Sharesight makes tax time a breeze.
 Here are a few more features that will save you both time and money this tax season:

 - New Zealand tax settings

 - Secure portfolio sharing

 Investors with a Sharesight portfolio tax residency set to “New Zealand” have a choice of the following tax settings which conform to Inland Revenue Department (IRD) tax reporting rules: Investor or Trader.
-They can also set their NZ Resident Withholding Tax Rate.
+You can also set your NZ Resident Withholding Tax Rate.
 For more information, check out our help page: Tax Residency of a Portfolio.

 Kiwi investors who have certain types of overseas investments may have FIF income.
 And while the IRD has an online tool that lets you check if you are required to do anything under the FIF rules, if you determine that you do, the actual calculations can get quite complicated.
-The good news is that investors on a Sharesight NZ Expert or Sharesight NZ Pro plan can run their own FIF Report in just a few clicks.
+The good news is that investors on a Sharesight NZ Expert or Sharesight NZ's professional plan plan can run their own FIF Report in just a few clicks.
 This allows you to: